All That You Wanted To Know About Dunnage

 Why Use Dunnage Air Bags?

 Dunnage Airbags are a cost-effective way to fill a void and mitigate damage.
 There are several reasons why shippers prefer dunnage airbags to other types of dunnage.
 For one, they are economical – a 2-ply bag can hold up to 40,000 pounds of cargo.
-When arranged correctly, a single airbag is enough to brace an entire container.
+A single airbag is enough to brace an entire container when arranged correctly.
 These are lightweight and easy to load or unload compared to other dunnage materials like wood or metal.
 Dunnage Bags offer 360° impact protection.
 It is ideal for filling any void left because of pallets.

 What Are The Different Types of Dunnage Air Bags?

-The type of dunnage mainly used depends on the material to be shipped—for example, solid plastics used for high-value industrial products.
+The type of dunnage mainly depends on the material to be shipped—for example, solid plastics used for high-value industrial products.
 Bubble wraps are used to transport glass and other fragile goods.
 Wood has been traditionally used as a dunnage material to ship bulky goods.
 Paper Dunnage Bag is an economical and eco-friendly dunnage option.
 Foam to protect electronic items, medical equipment, or sharp pieces.
-Corrugated paper is related to shipping construction material and goods that require protection from moisture.
-Some products require custom dunnage solutions – these are designed to match specific dimensions and made using unique materials.
+Corrugated paper is related to shipping construction materials and goods that require protection from moisture.
+Some products require custom dunnage solutions – designed to match specific dimensions and made using unique materials.
 There are different types of Dunnage Bags suited for shipments.
-The conditions of the shipment and products would help decide the kind of Dunnage Bag required.
+The shipment conditions and products would help decide the kind of Dunnage Bag required.
 Some of the common airbag types include:

 Woven Dunnage Bags